 Hyatt is currently offering incredible promotions for points stays and for cash stays.
 To help you figure out which to book, we built FM’s Hyatt Cash or Points Tool.
 And now, we’ve added a video showing how to use it.

 Should you book with cash or points?
-I’ve written separately about how pumped I am about Hyatt’s latest promotions (see: Rocking Hyatt’s overlapping promos.
-Top tier status is easier than ever).
+I’ve written separately about how pumped I am about Hyatt’s latest promotions and how best to take advantage of them (see: Rocking Hyatt’s overlapping promos: How to claim 2 years of top tier status.).
 Some of the promotions offer great rewards for paid stays and others offer great rewards for points stays.

 Via Hyatt’s Bonus Journeys promo, you’ll earn triple or quadruple points on paid stays.
 Via the Free Nights on Sale promo, you’ll earn either 15% or 25% points back based on the points price and whether or not you have a Hyatt credit card.
 These battling promos make staying at Hyatt rewarding, but it makes deciding whether to pay with cash or points very hard.

 The Solution: FM’s Hyatt Cash or Points Tool

 The tool is setup to let you figure out how much a points stay or a cash stay will cost you after accounting for all of the rewards & rebates earned from your stay.
 To use the tool, do the following: